 If you were given opportunity to spend only 3 hours in Vatican City, would you hurry through and see what you could or not even bother?
 I chose to go for it and did my best, see what you think!

 Vatican City is the world’s smallest municipality.
-It contains the residence of the Pope and is the world’s largest church.The Vatican has its own stamps, post office, and is protected by a small army of Swiss guards in regalia that some say was designed by Picasso.
+It contains the residence of the Pope and is the world’s largest church.The Vatican has its own stamps, post office, and a small army of Swiss guards (in regalia that some say was designed by Picasso) protects it.
 The Papal Swiss Guard was founded in 1506 and still march the grounds today.

 St. Peter’s Basilica

 St. Peter’s Square was designed by Bernini and built around 1656.
 The top of the Basilica is ornately decorated with 284 pillars and statues of 140 saints.
-It was great to see the enormous Baroque papal canopy, also referred to as Baldachino canopy.
+It was awesome to see the enormous Baroque papal canopy, also referred to as Baldachino canopy.
 Standing 98 feet tall, it is made up of 100,000 pounds of bronze stripped from the ceiling of the Pantheon and it’s the focal point of the entire basilica.
 The tomb of Saint Peter is located under the altar inside the Basilica.
 Peter’s Basilica contains 45 altars and has 11 chapels.

 The Sistine Chapel